 When alcoholism is present in the home, relationships usually suffer.
 There are plenty of people who become mean, belligerent, or neglectful when they’re drunk.
 Others may become jealous, controlling, or run the streets half the night.

-In the case of alcoholism in the home, the children may get neglected, yelled at, or abused.
-Children can learn to fear their parent, which can cause great harm to the psyche.
-They think how can someone that is supposed to love and protect them treat them so badly?
+In the case of alcoholism in the family, the children experience neglect or abuse.
+Children of alcoholics can learn to fear their parents, which can cause significant harm to the psyche.
+They think, how can someone meant to love and protect them mistreat them?

 The partner or spouse is likely to suffer as well.
-They may have to tend to the household or parenting duties by themselves, as their partner’s over-drinking makes them unreliable.
+They may have to tend to the household or parenting duties alone, as their partner’s over-drinking makes them unreliable.
 This can cause plenty of arguments, resentment, and chronic stress.

-It’s not uncommon for partners and/or loved ones to develop codependency characteristics too.
-They may begin enabling their loved one, become insecure, depressed, anxious, controlling, and so on.
+It’s not uncommon for partners and loved ones to develop codependency characteristics too.
+They may begin enabling their loved ones, become insecure, depressed, anxious, controlling, and so on.

-If they go out all hours of the night, the family could sit home worried about them until they get home safe.
-The erratic behavior can cause loved ones a great deal of stress, depression, fear, and more.
+If they go out all night, the family sits home worried until they get home safely.
+The erratic behavior causes loved ones a great deal of stress.

 Excessive consumption of alcohol causes hangovers, which can affect the entire household the day after the drunken episodes.
 For the person struggling with alcoholism, nursing hangovers can cause them to miss work, be grumpy, skip self-care, and more.
-If they miss work or aren’t as productive, their finances can suffer.
+Their finances can suffer if they miss work or aren’t as productive.

 Long-Term Effects Of Alcoholism On Family

-Alcohol can be expensive, especially when you drink often.
-This can certainly cause financial problems due to money spent on alcohol, poor decisions, or legal problems.
+Alcohol is expensive, especially when you drink often.
+This can undoubtedly cause financial problems due to money spent on alcohol, poor decisions, or legal issues.
 For example, someone who gets drunk may go on a shopping spree online or in person, whereas they wouldn’t have spent that money had they been sober.

-Also, it’s easy to spend a lot of money at the bar.
-Maybe you intend to only have a couple of drinks, but by the end of the night, you could have spent hundreds of dollars on yourself and others.
+Also, spending a lot of money at the bar is easy.
+Maybe you intend only to have a couple of drinks, but by the end of the night, you could have spent hundreds of dollars on yourself and others.

 The Children Are Affected

-When alcoholism is present in the home, children are almost always affected in some way.
-Some will develop codependent characteristics, such as people-pleasing, walking on eggshells, repressing feelings, anxiety, disconnecting from emotions, fear of abandonment, and more.
+Children are always affected by alcoholism.
+Some will develop codependent characteristics, such as people-pleasing, walking on eggshells, repressing feelings, anxiety, disconnecting from emotions, and fear of abandonment.

-Of course, the more dysfunctional the household, the more impact on the children.
-It’s likely children won’t quite understand why their parent(s) have mood swings, aren’t there for them as much as they need, pass out, and more.
-Some come to believe it’s their fault, struggling with feelings of blame, shame, confusion, sadness, and anger.
+Of course, the more dysfunctional the household, the more it will impact the children.
+It’s likely children won’t quite understand why their parent(s) have mood swings, aren’t there for them as much as they need, or pass out.
+Some believe it’s their fault, struggling with feelings of blame, shame, confusion, sadness, and anger.

 Children may also grow up thinking drinking to cope is normal.
 They may grow up and begin drinking themselves.
-Some of them will follow in the footsteps of their parents and struggle with alcoholism as well.
-They may suffer similar problems with alcohol and relationships in and out of the home atmosphere.
+Some will follow in their parent’s footsteps and struggle with alcoholism.
+They may suffer similar problems with alcohol and relationships in and out of the home.